-In the 1996 presidential election, Leonel Fernández of the PLD, a party founded by Juan Bosch following his split from the PRD, defeated Peña Gomez as the result of an alliance with Balaguer and the PRSC.
+In the 1996 presidential election, Leonel Fernández of the Partido de la Liberación Dominicana ("PLD"), a party founded by Juan Bosch following his split from the PRD, defeated Peña Gomez as the result of an alliance with Balaguer and the PRSC.
 Fernández was succeeded as President in 2000 by Hipólito Mejía, of the PRD.
-In 2004, Fernández was again elected President after obtaining 57% of the votes cast (followed by Mejía with 33.6% and the PRSC candidate, Eduardo Estrella, with 8.7%).
+In 2004, Fernández was again elected President a fter obtaining 57% of the votes cast (followed by Mejía with 33.6% and the PRSC candidate, Eduardo Estrella, with 8.7%).
 On August 16, 2004, Leonel Fernández was inaugurated as President for his second non-consecutive four-year term.
 President Fernández was re-elected in 2008 after obtaining 53.8% of the votes cast.

 In August 2012, Danilo Medina, also a member of the PLD, was inaugurated as President of the Republic for a single four-year term, without the possibility of running for reelection in 2016 pursuant to the Constitution then in effect.
 Mr. Medina was elected after obtaining 51.21% of the votes cast during the first ballot, against former President Hipólito Mejía's 46.95% of the PRD.
-In June 2015, Congress a pproved an amendment to the Constitution allowing presidents to serve for two consecutive terms of office.
-In the presidential election held on May 15, 2016, Mr. Medina was elected for a second four-year term, after obtaining 61.74% of the votes cast during the first ballot, against Luis Abinader of the Partido Revolucionario Moderno ("PRM"), who obtained 34.98% of the votes cast.
+In June 2015, Congress approved an amendment to the Constitution allowing presidents to serve for two consecutive terms of office.
+In the presidential election held on May 15, 2016, Mr. Medina was elected for a second four-year term, after obtaining 61.74% of the votes cast during the first ballot, against Luis Abinader of the PRM, who obtained 34.98% of the votes cast.
 Until August 2020, the PLD had been the majority party in Congress since 2006.

 In August 2020, Luis Abinader of the PRM was inaugurated as President of the Republic for a four-year term.
 Mr. Abinader was elected after obtaining 52.5% of the votes cast during the first ballot.
 In addition, the PRM became the majority party in Congress as a result of the 2020 general elections.
 See "The Dominican Republic-Political Parties."
-The next general election is scheduled to take place in 2024.
+Mr. Abinader was re-elected for a second four-year term in the 2024 general election.
+See "Recent Developments-The Dominican Republic-2024 Elections."